This section of our webpages provides more information on mitigating nutrient pollution through credits obtained from a mitigation provider.

 Securing credits from a mitigation project delivered by Dorset Council

-At present (Summer 2024) there are no available council delivered mitigation credits for sale but, together with BCP Council, Dorset Council is working on investing Local Nutrient Mitigation Fund grant from government to secure nutrient mitigation projects in the Poole Harbour catchment.
+At present (January 2025) the councils are not able to offer any permanent mitigation credits.
+We currently only inviting expressions of interest for temporary nitrogen mitigation credits for the Poole Harbour catchment area.
+Both councils are still working on investing Local Nutrient Mitigation Fund grant from government to secure permanent nitrogen mitigation projects in the Poole Harbour catchment.
 Earlier web pages that list ‘accredited’ mitigation schemes will be regularly reviewed and updated with details of credits as and when they become available.

 Applications for credits can be made by: